Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Please don’t stop right in the middle of the driving lane.
 It blocks traffic and can cause accidents.
 Pull over to the shoulder and use your hazards so people can see you.

-Try not to spend too much time parked along the roadway.
-It is time to move on if you feel like you have some good photos.
-This allows someone else the ability to stop and see without causing a traffic jam.
+It is time to move on once you have some good photos.
+This allows someone else to stop and see without causing a traffic jam.

 We also can’t stress enough to follow the speed limit signs.